kotlin-orm/ktorm-docs/source/en/quick-start.md

 # Quick Start

-Ktorm was deployed to maven central and jcenter, so you just need to add a dependency to your `pom.xml` file if you are using maven:
+Ktorm was deployed to maven central, so you just need to add a dependency to your `pom.xml` file if you are using maven:

 ```xml
 <dependency>